Early Malay nationalism: Towards independence

 During this period, some Straits Chinese began taking an active interest in local politics, especially in Penang, where there was an active Chinese secessionist movement.
 They identified themselves more with the British than the Malays and were especially angered by references to them as pendatang asing ("aliens").
 They avoided both UMNO and the MCA, believing that while UMNO and the Malay extremists were intent on extending Malay privileges and restricting Chinese rights, the MCA was too "selfish", and could not be relied on to protect their interests.
-They had already raised their ire in the late 1940s, when the government proposed to amend the Banishment Ordinance — which allowed for the exile of Malayans "implicated in acts of violence" – to permit those born in the Straits Settlements to be banished to their ancestral homeland.
+They had already raised their ire in the late 1940s, when the government proposed to amend the Banishment Ordinance – which allowed for the exile of Malayans "implicated in acts of violence" – to permit those born in the Straits Settlements to be banished.
 This was a revolting idea for most of the Straits Chinese.
 They were also uncomfortable about the merger of the Straits Settlements with Malaya, as they did not feel a sense of belonging to what they considered a "Malaya for the Malays", where they were not considered bumiputra ("sons of the soil").
-One Straits Chinese leader indignantly declared, "I can claim to be more anak Pulau Pinang [a son of Penang] than 99 per cent of the Malays living here today."
-The secessionist movement eventually petered out, however, because of the government's stout refusal to entertain the idea of Penang seceding from the Federation.
+One Straits Chinese leader said, "I can claim to be more anak Pulau Pinang [a son of Penang] than 99 per cent of the Malays living here today."
+The secessionist movement eventually petered out, however, because of the government's stout refusal to entertain the idea of Penang seceding from the federation.

 Another problem that the government was forced to confront was increasing tension on the subject of citizenship and nationality.
-The provisions of the Federation's citizenship laws insisted that citizenship "was not a nationality, neither could it develop into a nationality."
+The provisions of the federation's citizenship laws stated that citizenship "was not a nationality, neither could it develop into a nationality."
 As a result, critics postulated that non-Malay Malayans could not feel a sense of allegiance towards Malaya, or take interest in Malayan politics as opposed to those of their respective ancestral homelands.
 To counter this, in 1952 the government issued an ordinance that granted citizenship to almost 1.5 million non-Malays, and also prohibited dual citizenship, forcing the non-Malays to choose between their ancestral homeland and Malaya.
-After the passing of the ordinance, only 1.3 million Malayan residents out of 5.7 million were without Malayan citizenship, and the bulk of these (about 0.9 million) had been born outside Malaya.
+After the passing of the ordinance, only 1.3 million Malayan residents out of 5.7 million were without Malayan citizenship, and the bulk of these, about 0.9 million had been born outside Malaya.
 Although praised by some as a "clear stimulus to the evolution of a Malayan people", others claimed the ordinance had not created a single Malayan nationality that all could relate to.